Is it Safe to Sleep in Contacts?

 Extended wear contacts allow for continuous wear for up to 30 days.
 They are designed with a flexible plastic to allow as much oxygen to the cornea as possible.
-Two examples of extended wear contact lenses are PureVision by Bausch and Lomb and Air Optix Night & Day by Alcon.
+Examples of extended wear contact lenses are Air Optix Night & Day Aqua by Alcon and PureVision by Bausch and Lomb.
 Even though these are approved by the Food & Drug Administration (FDA) for extended wear, the risk for infection increases the longer you wear them.
 Make sure to dispose of them after the 30 days as instructed.
 It is important to let the eyes rest and not use contacts for at least one night in between the monthly sets.

 Infections are common when wearing contact lenses overnight.
 Small risks can lead to serious and permanent issues.
 The fact that vision loss is even a possibility should deter you from wanting to doze off in contacts.
 Be careful when reading labels and always consult your doctor before sleeping in contacts.